NeCTAR-RC/nectarcloud-tier0doco/README.md

  amendments before they are finally accepted (but don't worry, that's not likely to happen to you - we want your docs!).

+##### What went wrong

+Jenkins should email you advising what was wrong with your submission.
+If you follow that link you'll see the option on the left for the "console output", click on that and scroll down and you'll see what He's complaining about.

+You can also get there by finding your submission on the list at our [gerrit](https://review.rc.nectar.org.au/#/q/status:open)
+.
+Click on your submission, then down the bottom you will see the Jenkins feedback; click on that and the hyperlink referred to above should be visible there too.

 #### Amending your changes for review

 So as we've seen, it's almost guaranteed your first commit will not be accepted